Impact of dynamics, entanglement, and Markovian noise on the fidelity of few-qubit digital quantum simulation: Implementation

 Despite the relative simplicity of the QSM algorithm, executing the circuit in Eq.~\ref{eq:QSM_decomp_gates} on IBM-Q's state-of-the-art hardware quickly accumulates error.
 Optimizing the circuit to reduce error can greatly improve the results.

 We only attempt to reduce error by decreasing the gate count of the two-qubit \code{CNOT} gate, the largest-error gate.
 This is motivated by the goal of benchmarking, which would be complicated by the use of other noise mitigation techniques such as dynamical decoupling.
 The focus on \code{CNOT} gates is motivated by the small total contribution of single-qubit gate errors.
-According to IBM-Q's reported RB error estimates, each \code{CNOT} gate produces about $30\times$ more error than physical single-qubit gates, namely \code{SX} (square-root-of-not) and \code{X} gates. (\code{Z} gates are virtual with presumably even smaller error \cite{mckay2017efficient}.)
+According to IBM-Q's reported RB error estimates, each \code{CNOT} gate produces about $30\times$ more error than physical single-qubit gates, namely \code{SX} (square-root-of-not) and \code{X} gates. (\code{Z} gates are virtual with presumably even smaller error \citep{mckay2017efficient}.)
 This can partially be attributed to the gate duration, with a \code{CNOT} gate taking on average about $10\times$ longer to execute than \code{SX} and \code{X} gates, which have identical duration.
-Combining error per gate with the relative gate counts in Table \ref{table:gate_counts} suggests single-qubit gates contribute no more than $4\%$ of the total error in this context.
-This remains true for increasing qubit count $n$ per Eq.~\ref{eq:QSM_decomp_gates}.
+Combining the observations that single-qubit gate error is $1/30$ of the \code{CNOT} gate error and that from table \ref{table:gate_counts} single-qubit gates appear $1/2$ as often in the circuit for \code{ibmq\_manila} $n=3$, it appears that single-qubit gates contribute no more than $2\%$ of the total error in this context.
+This remains true for increasing qubit count $n$ per the faster scaling of two-qubit gates in Eq.~\ref{eq:QSM_decomp_gates} and the gate decomposition in the next paragraph.

 To determine the base \code{CNOT} gate count of the circuit Eq.~\ref{eq:QSM_decomp_gates} on IBM-Q, first logic gates are decomposed to native hardware gates.
 The simple relations for decomposing are: \code{PHASE($\phi$)} = \code{RZ($\phi$)} up to an unimportant global phase, where \code{RZ($\phi$)} is a Z-rotation by angle $\phi$; \code{H} = \code{RZ($\pi/2$) SX RZ($\pi/2$)}; $\code{SWAP}_{01}$ = $\code{CNOT}_{01} \code{CNOT}_{10} \code{CNOT}_{01}$; and lastly the \code{CPHASE} gate is given by $\code{CPHASE}_{01}(\phi) = \code{RZ}_1(\phi/2) \code{CNOT}_{01} \code{RZ}_1(2\pi-\phi/2) \code{CNOT}_{01} \code{RZ}_0(\phi/2)$.
 These decompositions are performed automatically by Qiskit's \code{transpile} function.